DataShades/file-keeper/docs/configuration.md

 ## Adapter-Specific Settings

-In addition to the common settings, adapters have their own specific settings:
+In addition to the common settings, adapters have their own specific settings.
+Certain options are interchangeable

 ### `file_keeper:azure_blob`